beauchef/udacity-fewd-nanodegree/P3_arcade_game/README.md

 # License

-Well, I did not write most of the code.
-So that's all I can say for now. :)
+Well, I did not write most of the code (Most of it comes from Udacity).
+So I would avoid using any of it.